-AstraZeneca’s Calquence (acalabrutinib), a next-generation, selective Bruton’s tyrosine kinase (BTK) inhibitor, has been approved in Japan for the treatment of adult patients with relapsed or refractory chronic lymphocytic leukaemia (CLL) (including small lymphocytic lymphoma [SLL).
+AstraZeneca’s Calquence (acalabrutinib), a next generation, selective Bruton’s tyrosine kinase (BTK) inhibitor, has been conditionally approved in China for the treatment of adult patients with mantle cell lymphoma (MCL) who have received at least one prior therapy

 This guideline covers the planning and management of end of life and palliative care in for infants, children and young people (aged 0-17 years) with life-limiting conditions.
 It aims to involve children, young people and their families...

 Venous thromboembolism (VTE) and bleeding are serious complications of cancer and its treatment.
 A recent survey of UK paediatric haematologists and oncologists identified a broad variety of practice in the management of issues...